mdozmorov/grdocs/website/dbcreator/dbcreatorCustom.md

 for i in {10..19}; do n=$((2**i)); zcat snp128.bed.gz | shuf | head -n $n > rndsnp128_$n.bed; done
 ```

 The logic here is to generate random SNP sets of different sizes.
-The sizes are determined by the power of 2 from {10..19} range, so the first set will contain 2^10=1024 random SNPs, the second - 2^11 etc. Those random SNP sets can be placed under the `[dir]/custom_data/fois/[organism]/` folder.
+The sizes are determined by the power of 2 from {10..19} range, so the first set will contain 2^10=1024 random SNPs, the second - 2^11 etc.

 rsid_conversion folder
 -----------------------